p4wix/toDo-js/README.md

 # toDo-js
-You can add, remove your tasks or filter them
+You can add, remove your tasks or filter them.

 ## Technologies:

 - HTML
 - CSS/SCSS
-- JS
+- JS, using localstorage

 ## Live